Virtually global: Mobile health care market set for $26 billion

 - IT specialists will determine how to better integrate the wide variety of technologies available across hospitals and individual providers.
 For example, a promising mobile health operating system called Medopad was reviewed at last year’s IoT Tech Expo in London.
-The centralized platform provides software, security, data connectivity and other functions across major London hospitals, performing functions like optimizing Apple Watches for patient chemotherapy treatments, transmitting info from Google Glass-wearing surgeons and soliciting opinions from multiple doctors about patient conditions.
+The centralized platform provides software, security, data connectivity, and other functions across major London hospitals, performing functions like optimizing Apple Watches for patient chemotherapy treatments, transmitting info from Google Glass-wearing surgeons, and soliciting opinions from multiple doctors about patients' conditions.

 With the rapid pace of advancement, the world of medicine may look completely different in another decade.